oplS16projects/FP1/README.md

 >
 ```

-Here's a picture of the original file:
+Here's a picture of the parsed song note list: